unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Pros: does not require kernel support nor an additional process, pretty fast

-Cons: inconstent states all over the place (like pidfiles, logging.., the master fifo commands could help fixing them)
+Cons: a whole copy for each reload, inconstent states all over the place (like pidfiles, logging.., the master fifo commands could help fixing them)

 Subscription system
 *******************

+This is probably the best approach when you can count on multiple servers

+Pros: low-cost zero-downtime, finally a KISS approach

+Cons: requires a subscription server (like the fastrouter) that introduces overhead (even if we are talking about microseconds)

 References
 **********